-Recently, a colleague and I were discussing the impact of personal ageism on older adult health beliefs, and behaviors.
+I was discussing with a colleague the impact of personal ageism on older adult health beliefs and behaviors.
 We also talked about the way ageism impacts how older adults are viewed by others.

 I’ve often heard women over 60 describe feeling discounted and sometimes invisible, which makes me really proud to be a part of the Sixty and Me community of women who are anything but invisible!
 Thanks, Margaret!